Spin-1/2 kagome Heisenberg antiferromagnet: Machine learning discovery of the spinon pair density wave ground state: Introduction

 Moreover, it has been found that two-dimensional gapless spin liquid states are particularly delicate states of matter that can be destabilized on constrained geometries like DMRG cylinders.\cite{Ferrari2} The ground-state properties for DMRG cylinders can therefore be very different from the ground-state properties for the truly two-dimensional lattices.
 An important step in the direction of avoiding possible destabilization of gapless spin liquid states in DMRG calculations was achieved by including fictitious magnetic fluxes in the original spin model.
 This flux threading through DMRG cylinders allowed detection of possible gapless $U(1)$ spin liquid ground states and Dirac points in the excitation spectrum in the kagome and triangular lattices.\cite{He,Hu3,Zhu}

-In our calculations we employ advanced neural-networks based machine learning (ML) techniques to study properties of the kagome lattice antiferromagnet since these novel unbiased ML techniques have so far shown great promise and potential for studying various many-body problems.
+In our calculations we employ novel neural-networks based machine learning (ML) techniques to study properties of the kagome lattice antiferromagnet since these techniques have so far shown great promise and potential for studying various many-body problems.
 An important advantage of the ML approach is suitability for implementation on graphics processing units (GPUs) that have enhanced computational capability.
 Namely, GPUs can perform multiple simultaneous computations and provide significant computational process speedup.
 Additional benefit is also powerful ML optimization libraries like NetKet\cite{Carleo2,Vicentini2} and TensorFlow\cite{Abadi} libraries.

 Neural network quantum states (NQS) have recently been recognized as powerful variational wave-function ans\"atze that allow accurate representation of various quantum many-body states.
-Carleo and Troyer proposed an NQS ansatz based on the restricted Boltzmann machine neural network\cite{Carleo} that was initially introduced for quantum spin systems without geometrical frustration.
-The applicability of various NQS ans\"atze has later been extended to many complex challenging many-body problems for which the exact solutions are still not known.
-Among many examples are frustrated spin systems,\cite{Cai,Liang,Choo3,Ferrari,Sharir,Hibat-Allah,Westerhout,Szabo,Nomura3,Astrakhantsev,Nomura2,Bukov,Fu,Kochkov,Yang,Roth,Roth2} fermionic models\cite{Nomura,Cai,Luo,Pfau,Choo,Stokes,Cassella} and topological phases of matter.\cite{Changlani,Clark,Deng,Glasser,Kaubruegger,Lu,Huang,Vieijra,Vieijra2} In addition to the initial NQS based calculations that considered mainly ground-state properties, neural network based numerical methods have also been further developed to study excited energy states,\cite{Nomura3,Nomura2,Nomura,Roth,Roth2,Vieijra,Vieijra2,Duric,Choo2} time dynamics of many-body quantum systems,\cite{Schmitt,Gutierrez,Hofmann} open quantum systems\cite{Nagy,Hartmann,Vicentini,Yoshioka,Luo4,Reh2} and thermal quantum states at finite temperatures.\cite{Irikura,Nomura4}
+Carleo and Troyer proposed an NQS ansatz based on the restricted Boltzmann machine neural network\cite{Carleo} and demonstrated it for quantum spin systems without geometrical frustration.
+Subsequently, NQS ans\"atze have later been extended to many complex many-body problems for which the exact solutions are still not known, such as frustrated spin systems,\cite{Cai,Liang,Choo3,Ferrari,Sharir,Hibat-Allah,Westerhout,Szabo,Nomura3,Astrakhantsev,Nomura2,Bukov,Fu,Kochkov,Yang,Roth,Roth2,Beck,Viteritti} fermionic models\cite{Nomura,Cai,Luo,Pfau,Choo,Stokes,Cassella} and topological phases of matter.\cite{Changlani,Clark,Deng,Glasser,Kaubruegger,Lu,Huang,Vieijra,Vieijra2} In addition to their initial application to determine ground state properties, NQS based methods have been further developed to study excited energy states,\cite{Nomura3,Nomura2,Nomura,Roth,Roth2,Vieijra,Vieijra2,Duric,Choo2} time dynamics of many-body quantum systems,\cite{Schmitt,Gutierrez,Hofmann} open quantum systems\cite{Nagy,Hartmann,Vicentini,Yoshioka,Luo4,Reh2} and thermal quantum states at finite temperatures.\cite{Irikura,Nomura4}